 and encrypt and unlock your disk image with that keyfile.
 You can

 just as easily use a passphrase rather than a key if you would

 Create the image container file.
 Use the

-seekvalue to specify the size.
-Here I am creating a 1GB large image file.
-The image file can behave very much like a physical disk would.
+img file.
+The image file can behave very much like a